Metz and Cochem Premier Version

 Boats

-We love boats!
-And we love their stories!
-Many of the bike and boat vessels that cruise European waterways were once cargo barges utilized for transporting materials up and down the rivers and canals This boat is no exception but a new chapter is beginning!
-Read more
+Many of the passenger vessels that cruise Europe's waterways were once cargo barges used for transporting materials up and down the rivers.
+This boat is no exception, but a new chapter has…

 Bikes